qaalabs/DE5M4/trainer/day1-ex2.md

 Present the initial dashboard request:

 "The Marketing Director needs a dashboard showing daily website traffic by source, conversion rates, and top-performing content.
-The dashboard needs to be updated daily and should help optimize marketing spend."
+The dashboard needs to be updated daily and should help optimise marketing spend."

 #### Step 2: First Design Iteration (7 minutes)